EIDA/routing/doc/index.rst

           outputs are almost nonexistent if alternative routes are included in the output, since the result should be parsed in order to operate on the different routes.

-.. warning:: As a rule of a thumb and in a normal case, the alternative
-             addresses should only be used if there is no response from the authoritative data center.

 How to pass the parameters
 """"""""""""""""""""""""""